Closing Ceremony of CyberBridge Held in Rome: A Strategic Training Project for Digital Resilience in Africa

 Within this framework, the Med-Or Italian Foundation continues to expand its role across the African continent, where it operates to strengthen institutional partnerships and promote high-impact initiatives in key economic and industrial sectors for development.
 Through structured programmes of advanced training and institutional capacity building, as demonstrated by the CyberBridge project, the Foundation contributes to the development of local expertise and capabilities.

-The consolidation of the Foundation’s presence in Africa marked a further strategic milestone with the inauguration, on 8 February 2026, of its Nairobi office through the establishment of the Med-Or Italian Foundation for Africa, which now serves as the Foundation’s main operational hub for coordinating and implementing activities across the continent.
+The Foundation continues to strengthen its presence in Africa.
+On 8 February 2026, it marked a further strategic milestone with the inauguration of its Africa headquarters in Nairobi through the establishment of the Med-Or Italian Foundation for Africa (Med-Or Africa).
+Med-Or Africa now serves as the Foundation’s main operational hub for coordinating and implementing activities across the continent.